Conference key agreement in a quantum network

-\emph{ Photon pair sources---} To produce the six-photon graph state we use three photon-pair sources which are optically pumped by a picosecond Ti-Sapph laser.
-All three are type-II parametric down-conversion (PDC) sources based on domain-engineered aperiodically-poled KTP (aKTP) crystals that are optimally phase-matched for spectrally pure photon pairs at 1550~nm~\cite{pickston_optimised_2021}.
-High spectral purity is achieved without needing narrow-band filters which improves collection efficiency and increases the overall detection rate.
+\textbf{Experimental layout.} \emph{ Photon pair sources---} To produce the six-photon graph state we use three photon-pair sources which are optically pumped by a {$1.3$~}picosecond Ti-Sapph laser {that has a nominal repetition rate of $80$~MHz}.
+All three are type-II parametric down-conversion (PDC) sources based on domain-engineered aperiodically-poled KTP (aKTP) crystals that are optimally phase-matched for spectrally pure photon pairs at 1550~nm. {We can therefore achieve two-photon interference visibilities of up to $98.6\pm1.1\%$.} {For more details on the design of the crystals, please see Ref.~\cite{pickston_optimised_2021}.} High spectral purity is achieved without needing narrow-band filters which improves collection efficiency and increases the overall detection rate.
 Each aKTP crystal is embedded in a polarisation-based Sagnac interferometer which can be optically pumped bidirectionally to produce polarisation-entangled photon pairs~\cite{fedrizzi_wavelength-tunable_2007},